DLPerf/DLPerf.github.io/benchmark/README.md

 ## Benchmark and Asessment
-We reproduce PBs on the machine with a 16-core Intel i7-7820X CPU (3.60GHz), NVIDIA TITAN Xp GPU, 128GB RAM and 1TB SSD with TensorFlow Docker images.
+We reproduce PPs on the machine with a 16-core Intel i7-7820X CPU (3.60GHz), NVIDIA TITAN Xp GPU, 128GB RAM and 1TB SSD with TensorFlow Docker images.
-The symptoms of PBs may change slightly in different hardware settings.
+The symptoms of PPs may change slightly in different hardware settings.

 Our benchmark and assessment statistics could be downloaded [here](https://github.com/DLPerf/DLPerf.github.io/tree/main/benchmark/benchmark.csv).
 The assessment of three performance analysis techniques are listed in "profiler_status", "xla_status" and "doc_status".
 The meaning of status values: